This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your eye and eyelid are red, swollen, and painful.

-- Your symptoms are worse or do not improve after 3 to 5 days of treatment.
+- Your symptoms do not improve after 10 days.

 - You have questions or concerns about your condition or care.